$\mathcal{PT}$-symmetric mapping of three states and its implementation on a cloud quantum processor: Embedding by the dilation method for and

-As was shown experimentally in~\cite{chen2022quantum}, at the critical value, $\mathcal{PT}$-symmetric quantum state discrimination is equivalent to the optimal unambiguous state discrimination in Hermitian systems~\cite{ivanovic1987differentiate}.
-Our present work offers the analytical derivation that was lacking in the prior literature.
+As demonstrated experimentally in~\cite{chen2022quantum, wang2024demonstration}, at the critical value, $\mathcal{PT}$-symmetric quantum state discrimination has the same success probability as the optimal unambiguous state discrimination in Hermitian systems~\cite{ivanovic1987differentiate}.
+Our present work provides the analytical derivation that was previously lacking in the literature.

-First, the smallest value of $\alpha$ in Eqn.~\ref{Time} allowing to perform $\mathcal{PT}$-symmetric evolution corresponding to $\sin^2\left(\omega \tau_{Perp}\right) = 1$ is given by:
+First, the smallest value of $\alpha$ in Eqn.~\eqref{Time} allowing to perform $\mathcal{PT}$-symmetric evolution corresponding to $\sin^2\left(\omega \tau_{Perp}\right) = 1$ is given by:

-For added convenience, alongside the pair of reference vectors in Eqn.~\ref{ReferencePair}, we introduce the vector situated between them, aligning along the same parallel of the Bloch sphere:
+For added convenience, alongside the pair of reference vectors in Eqn.~\eqref{ReferencePair}, we introduce the vector situated between them, aligning along the same parallel of the Bloch sphere:

 The resulting $\cos^2_{\mathcal{PT}}\left(\ket{\psi_m},\ket{\psi_1}\right)$ in the postselected subspace turns out to be the same as computed by the $\mathcal{CPT}$ scalar product ~\cite{balytskyi2021detecting}: